sbl1996/pytorch-hrvvi-ext/README.md

 - Send metric history to WeChat

 ## Datasets
 `hutil` contains many datasets wrapped by me providing `torchvison.datasets` style API.
 Some of them is much easier to train than VOC or COCO and more suitable for *BEGINNERS* in object detection.
-Now it contains the following datasets:

 - CaptchaDetectionOnline: generate captcha image and bounding boxes of chars online
 - SVHNDetection: [SVHN](http://ufldl.stanford.edu/housenumbers/) dataset for object detection
-- CocoDetection: unreleased dataset of torchvison with `hutil`'s transforms
-- VOCDetection: unreleased dataset of torchvison with `hutil`'s transforms
+- VOCDetection: enhanced `torchvision.datasets.VOCDetection` with test set
+- VOCSegmentation: enhanced `torchvision.datasets.VOCVOCSegmentation` with [trainaug](http://home.bharathh.info/pubs/codes/SBD/download.html) set

 ## Transforms
 Transoforms in `hutil` transform inputs and targets of datasets simultaneously, which is more flexible than `torchvison.transforms` and makes it easier to do data augmentation for object detection with `torchvision.transforms` style API.
-The following transoforms is provided now:

 - Resize
 - CenterCrop
+- RandomResizedCrop
 - ToPercentCoords
-- Compose
-- InputTransform
+- RandomHorizontalFlip

+### Detection
+`hutil.detection` provides many useful functions for object detection includeing:

+- BBox: bounding box class supporting three formats (LTRB, XYWH, LTWH)
+- transform_bbox: transform bounding box between three formats
+- iou_1m: calculate IOU between 1 and many
-- TargetTransform
+- non_max_suppression

-## Others
+### Others
 - train_test_split: Split a dataset to a train set and a test set with different (or same) transforms
+- init_weights: Initialize weights of your model in the right and easy way
-- Fullset: Transform your dataset to `hutil`' style dataset
+- Fullset: Transform your dataset to `hutil` style dataset

 # Examples